SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Introduction

-Recently, semi-supervised approaches \cite{singhania2022iterative, ding2022leveraging,singhania2023c2f} for this task have attracted increasing attention, with a small percentage of labelled videos in the training set.
-Iterative-Contrast-Classify (ICC) \cite{singhania2022iterative} is the first attempt to explore semi-supervised learning for human action segmentation, which consists of two steps, i.e., unsupervised representation learning based on contrastive learning \cite{chen2020simple,tao2022improved} (Fig. \ref{fig:comparison_ICC}(a)) and supervised learning.
-Constructing both positive and negative sets for contrastive learning mainly depends on the clustering results (i.e., labels generated by clustering) of pre-trained input features.
-Empirical evidence has shown that the outcome of contrastive learning can be severely affected by clustering errors.
-Besides, only long-term temporal features are leveraged for similarity contrast, which would also limit the ability of representation learning.
+SS-TAS is a non-trivial task as it often involves processing long untrimmed videos, presenting unique challenges compared to trimmed sequences.
+It can be difficult to effectively utilising the complex information contained within these unlabelled videos while ensuring accurate segmentation.
+ICC \cite{singhania2022iterative} is the first attempt to explore semi-supervised learning for TAS by introducing a contrast-classify framework, which consists of two steps, i.e., unsupervised contrastive representation learning for frame-wise representation enhancement, as well as semi-supervised learning for action classification.
+As shown in Fig. \ref{fig:comparison_ICC}(a), the contrastive learning approach in ICC primarily focuses on variations within temporal information containing relations between actions, which may ignore the potential role of action-specific semantic characteristics.
+Meanwhile, constructing both positive and negative sets for contrastive learning mainly depends on the clustering results (i.e., labels generated by clustering) of pre-trained input features.
+Empirical evidence has shown that the outcome of contrastive learning can be severely affected by clustering errors (see Fig. \ref{fig:evidence} and Tab. \ref{tab:ablation_unsuper} (the first set of experiments)).
 Another method for this topic is leveraging the correlation of actions between the labelled and unlabelled videos, and temporal continuity of actions \cite{ding2022leveraging}.
 However, their method only relies on action frequency prior in labelled data to build such correlations, rendering it inadequate for guiding the learning of complex unlabelled videos.
-Consequently, how to effectively explore the critical relations underlying the labelled and unlabelled videos is still an open and challenging problem.
+Consequently, how to effectively leverage unlabelled, long untrimmed videos is still an open and challenging problem.

+In this paper, we propose SMC-NCA, a novel temporal-semantic contrast framework for SS-TAS.
+Our work is also built on the contrast-classify architecture, but unlike ICC, which contrasts relevant frames within temporal information alone, our SMC incorporates both temporal information (i.e., temporal relations between actions) and semantic information (i.e., action-specific characteristics) into a unified contrastive learning framework, effectively reducing clustering errors and promoting frame-wise representation learning.
+We further design a NCA unit to handle continuously fluctuating action category predictions, a.k.a. over-segmentation issues, leading to better segmentation performance.